biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

   * Other runs/model iteration can be selected by setting ``load_run`` and ``checkpoint`` in the train config.

 # Homework 2 Reward Function Formulation

+Please reproduce Fig. 3 and Fig. 5 of the paper.

 Placeholder